ioccc-src/winner/2014/maffiodo1/README.md

 - There are walls, floors and ceilings.
 The character can move and jump over these type of obstacles but cannot walk through them.

-- There are enemies and; if the character collides with an enemy, the character dies or loses its powers.
+- There are enemies and if the character collides with an enemy, the character dies or loses its powers.

 ###  Running under macOS